The Only Show in Town

 The cells interact and transform matter.
 In human reality, a new life is born.
 Same event, different meaning.

-The diagram showed HR versus PHY across days.
-Your mind marks transitions: alive, dead, dying.
-The process is simply continuous decay.
-Yet the meaning you assign changes at arbitrary points.
+The mind marks transitions: alive, dead, dying.
+The process is continuous decay.
+The meaning changes at arbitrary points.

 Because PHY is shared, and because sensory signals respond to the same causation, people assume they must share HR too.
 That everyone’s interpretation is just a perspective on one shared world.